YuzuZensai/cloudnative-vectorchord-pgvecto.rs/README.md

 >   postgresql:
 >     shared_preload_libraries:
 >       - "vectors.so"
+>       - "vchord.so"
 >   ```

 > [!IMPORTANT]
-> The `pgvecto.rs` extension is not enabled by default.
+> The `pgvecto.rs` and `VectorChord` extension is not enabled by default.
 You need to enable it and set the search path when initializing the database.
 You can configure it in your Cluster spec:
 > ```yaml
 > apiVersion: postgresql.cnpg.io/v1
 > kind: Cluster